y1220/E-health-project/README.md

 This project is aiming for assisting people who deal with depression/anxiety issues in their life.
+Firstly, register yourself and create your user room, this will led you to choose the character that best fits you: Hardir or Estel.
+Afterwards you can set your profile and complete the first survey to be prepared to start playing!
 ## Menu:
+Here you can start your adventure by travelling to these three planets.
+Also you can track your improvements in the games in PROFILE section or make the survey again in SURVEY section.
 <img width="929" alt="image" src="https://github.com/y1220/E-health-project/assets/42637947/ab1f6628-c157-40c3-9185-576dd84b047e">
 source file: /Users/yuiwatanabe/Desktop/E-health-pyhon 3/photon-multi-players/Assets/Scenes/Planets.unity